Orange County

 FLORIDA WORD

-, Florida – The in Melbourne has issued warnings and advisories for East on Tuesday, April 7, 2026, as post-frontal conditions bring multiple impacts including strong winds, high surf, dangerous rip currents, beach erosion, and an ongoing flood threat from additional heavy rain.
+, Florida – The in Melbourne continues to warn of persistent post-frontal conditions across East on Wednesday, April 8, 2026, bringing ongoing impacts including strong winds, high surf, dangerous rip currents, beach erosion, and a flood threat from additional heavy rain.

-Showers will continue across the Florida Peninsula today, with the potential for locally heavy rainfall in spots.
-Strong north to northeast winds will develop, especially near the coast, and persist into tonight.
+Showers and thunderstorms will continue across the Florida Peninsula today, with the potential for locally heavy rainfall especially near the coast.
+Strong north to northeast winds will persist, especially near the coast, into tonight.

 Increased coastal impacts including high surf and minor beach erosion are expected to continue through midweek.

-• High surf with 9-12 foot waves, minor beach erosion, and numerous dangerous rip currents at all central Florida Atlantic beaches (High Surf Advisory)
+• High surf with 9-12 foot waves, minor beach erosion, and high risk of dangerous rip currents at all central Florida Atlantic beaches (High Surf Advisory)

-• Locally heavy rainfall that could cause flooding (Flood Watch for coastal counties through Tuesday evening, with additional rainfall of 2-4 inches or more possible)
+• Locally heavy rainfall that could cause localized flooding (Flood Watch for coastal counties through 10 PM Wednesday, with additional rainfall of 1-3 inches or more possible near the coast)

 • Continued risk of showers and thunderstorms